The Quiet Work of Women

 To purchase call: (423) 926-2691

-Textile Art from Southern Appalachia: The Quiet Work of Women
+The Quiet Work of Women

-Textiles in the book were part of an international exhibition by the same name, curated by Wilson, 2001-2003.
+The textiles featured in this book were originally part of an international exhibition called The Quiet Work of Women curated by Wilson, 2001-2003.

 Photographs from the Book - Textile Art